Tree swallow: Predation

 The tree swallow is susceptible to a wide range of predators.
 Eggs, nestlings, and adults in the nest fall victim to black rat snakes, American crows, American kestrels, common grackles, northern flickers, chipmunks, deermice, domestic cats, weasels, American black bears, and raccoons.
 While flying or perched, predators to the tree swallow include American kestrels, black-billed magpies, barred owls, great horned owls, merlins, peregrine falcons, and sharp-shinned hawks.
 While evasive flight is the usual response to predators in free-flying swallows, mobbing behavior is common around the nest, and is directed not just towards predators, but also towards nest site competitors, who might be scared off by it.
-This behavior involves the swallow swarming and diving towards (but not actually striking) the intruder from around 5 to 20 m above the ground, usually giving soft ticking calls near the end and coming within about 0.5 to 2 m of the predator.
+This behavior involves the swallow swarming and diving towards (but not actually striking) the intruder from around 5 to 20 m above the ground, usually giving soft ticking calls near the end and coming within about 0.5-2 m of the predator.
 It seems to alter the intensity of its attacks based on which predator approaches; a 1992 study found that ferrets elicited a more vigorous defense than black rat snakes, and a 2019 thesis similarly discovered that black rat snake models were dived at the least and eastern chipmunk models the most.
 It is suggested that the snake prompted a weaker response because defense behaviors may be less effective and more dangerous to perform against it.